JasonShin/sqlx-ts/README.md

 ##### Phase 3

-- [ ] Support for MySQL, SQLite and possibly mssql
+- [ ] Support for MySQL and MSSQL
-- [ ] Run sqlx-tx-core multi-threaded and check multiple files at once
-  - [ ] at this point we should try bench-marking performance difference
-- [ ] Support for multiple database connections to difference DBs at once

 ##### Phase 4

 - [ ] Publish an NPM module with `sql` tagged template literal.
 It shouldn't do anything special but return the raw SQL back again

+##### Phase 5

+- [ ] SQLite support
+- [ ] Support for multiple database connections to difference DBs at once
+- [ ] Run sqlx-tx-core multi-threaded and check multiple files at once
+  - [ ] at this point we should try bench-marking performance difference

 <br />